-New York State Department of Health Cancer Services Program PROVIDER AGREEMENT with STATE CSP CONTRACTOR I/We agree to participate as a provider in the Cancer Services Program of (name of CSP) and agree to provide cancer screening and/or diagnostic services as outlined in the New York State Department of Health Cancer Services Program (CSP) Operations manual to CSPeligible clients and will abide by the provisions as defined in the Participating Provider Requirements.
-This agreement shall be in effect for the period of Additionally, as a participating provider of the CSP. • I agree to treat all information regarding patients and the business of the other partners in the strictest confidence and consequently, to abide by all local, state, and federal laws and regulations, as well as the policies of other partners regarding such confidentiality.
-I acknowledge receipt of, and agreement with, the CSP Operations Manual, the CSP Reimbursement Schedule, and Participating Provider Requirements, which are integral to this agreement and are hereby incorporated into, and made part of, this Agreement.
-Print Name of Provider/Facility Print Name/Title of CSP Contractor Provider/Facility Address Provider Authorized Signature/Date CSP Contractor Authorized Signature/Date
+New York State Department of Health Cancer Services Program PROVIDER AGREEMENT with STATE CSP CONTRACTOR

+New York State Department of Health Cancel eligible clients and will abide by the provision agreement shall be in effect for the period of screening and/or diagnostic services as outlined in the r Services Program (CSP) Operations manual to CSP-us as defined in the attached Appendix A-3(a).
+This Additionally, as a participating provider of the e CSP:\ strictest confidence and consequently regulations, as well as the policies of of a section of the policies of of the pol ng patients and the business of the other partners in the to abide by all local, state, and federal laws and other partners regarding such confidentiality. ent with, the CSP Operations Manual, the CSP dix A-3(a) (CSP Participating Provider Requirements), and are hereby incorporated into, and made part of, this Print Name of Provider/Facility Print Name/Title of CSP Contractor Provider/Facility Address / // / Authorized Signature/Date

-Chapter 3 - Eligibility CSP Operations Manual 07/13
+Chapter 3 Eligibility CSP Operations Manual 07/13